nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - the IP address of the user, and
 - the data related to the event.

-For example, adding a new member in the central server produces the following log record:
+For example, adding a new member in the Central Server produces the following log record:

 `2023-05-21T16:20:06+03:00 my-central-server-host correlation-id: [655a2150c4688558] INFO  [X-Road Central Server Admin Service] 2023-05-21T16:20:06.267+03:00 - {"event":"Add member","user":"xrd","ipaddress":"192.0.2.1","auth":"Session","url":"/api/v1/members","data":{"memberName":"SS2 OWNER","memberClass":"TEST","memberCode":"SS2_OWNER"}}`